minseok127/atomsnap/README.md

 This function replaces the gate’s version with new_version only if old_version is the latest version of the gate.
 It returns true if the replacement succeeds and false otherwise.
 Note that calling atomsnap_release_version on old_version before atomsnap_compare_exchange_version can lead to an ABA problem.

 For example, suppose Thread A obtains old_version and creates new_version based on it.
 Before calling atomsnap_compare_exchange_version, it calls atomsnap_release_version, freeing old_version.
 Meanwhile, Thread B creates a new_version, its memory address matches that of the now-freed old_version.
-If Thread B successfully replaces the version in gate, and Thread A then calls atomsnap_compare_exchange_version, Thread A would replace the version based on an invalid version.
+If Thread B successfully replaces the version in gate, and Thread A then calls atomsnap_compare_exchange_version, Thread A would replace the version based on an invalid version (what we expect is for atomsnap_compare_exchange_version to fail since the replacement should be based on Thread B’s version).

 To prevent this, the order of atomsnap_compare_exchange_version and atomsnap_release_version must be carefully managed.